Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Vehicles with `Weeder=yes` can now collect weeds.
 The weeds can then be deposited into a building with `Weeder=yes`.
 - Weeds are not stored in a building's storage, but rather in a House's storage.
 The weed capacity is listed under `[General]->WeedCapacity`.
 - Weeders now show the ore gathering animation.
-It can be customized the same was as for harvesters.
+It can be customized the same way as for harvesters.
 - Weeders can use the Teleport locomotor like chrono miners.

 ### Weed-consuming superweapons

 - Superweapons can consume weeds to recharge, like the Chemical Missile special in Tiberian Sun.

 In `rulesmd.ini`:
 ```ini
 [SuperWeaponType]